 The book They Say, I Say provides practical advice and examples that can help students learn how to enter the scholarly conversation.

-- Have students analyze the coverage of a topic by investigating different types of materials (popular vs. scholarly, primary vs. secondary).
+- Have students watch an instructional video about scholarly authority, then analyze the coverage of a topic by investigating different types of materials (popular vs. scholarly, primary vs. secondary).
 Additionally, students could describe the goals of each form of writing.

 - Find a popular article in a magazine or newspaper article that is based on scholarly research, and have students track down the sources that were used.
 Students should describe how well the facts are presented, and whether important findings were misrepresented.
 This assignment might work best for topics related to science, health and public policy.